 - If desired, dust the top with powdered sugar before slicing.

 - You can slice it now, but I like to wrap the cake in plastic wrap and chill it before slicing to get clean cuts.
 When you slice it, cut it horizontally into 12 slices.

-- Recipe adapted from Allison Day’s recipe for Maple Gingerbread Bûche de Noël with Salted Praline Topping on Food Network Canada.
+- Recipe Inspiration: Recipe adapted from Allison Day’s recipe for Maple Gingerbread Bûche de Noël with Salted Praline Topping on Food Network Canada.

-- Store this cake wrapped in the fridge for up to 5 days.
-Let it sit at room temperature for 15 minutes before serving.
+- Storage: Store this cake wrapped in the fridge for up to 5 days.
+After it's been chilled, let it sit at room temperature for 15 minutes before serving.

 This post was first published on An Edible Mosaic on December 1, 2020.
 I updated it with more information on December 3, 2023.